 The successful candidate will be subject to security checks.

-The closing date for applications is Wednesday 1 January.
+The closing date for applications is Friday 14 August.

-Interviews will take place on Tuesday 21 January.
+Interviews will take place on Wednesday 2 September.

 Choosing to come to work at the NC3Rs means that you will have access to a whole host of benefits including a generous occupational pension scheme and excellent holiday entitlement.